Skip to content

 Second, at the societal level, we must forge new relations with AI and work.
 We need to think of ways to reconcile with technological advent.
 We may also need to think of a new social contract—that allows for a more equitable distribution of resources globally.

 We must create a social contract that empowers society’s least beneficial and empowered.
 This is a big challenge for our society in today’s age.
-Unless we figure out what we can do if all our jobs are taken over by AI, I think we will have to reconcile with the bullshit jobs.

 References: